bradchristie/taminations-flutter/assets/a2/all_4_all_8.md

 calls (or calls using fewer dancers), and allow all eight dancers to do the call at once.
 Each group of 4 dancers works with themselves as though the other group were not there.

-When the dancers would normally walk through the middle of the square (e.g. as part of a Pass Thru or Pull By), they walk around the perimeter instead.
+When the dancers would normally walk through the middle of the square (for example, as part of a Pass Thru or Pull By), they walk around the perimeter instead.
 All the hand actions and shoulder passes are the same as for the basic call.
-However, passing the other dancers (e.g., heads passing sides) alternates between right shoulders and left shoulders.
+However, passing the other dancers (for example, heads passing sides) alternates between right shoulders and left shoulders.
 An example of this shoulder passing can be found in All 4 Couples Right and Left Thru.